5 Common Tests During Pregnancy You Must Have

 Regular antenatal check-ups, maintaining a healthy diet, staying active, and keeping open communication with your doctor will help you navigate your pregnancy journey confidently.

-For comprehensive prenatal care and expert guidance, consult an experienced gynaecologist like Dr. Preeti Rastogi, who offers personalized care throughout every stage of pregnancy.
+For comprehensive prenatal care and expert guidance, consult Dr. Preeti Rastogi, a leading gynaecologist in Gurgaon, who offers personalized care throughout every stage of pregnancy.

 Our Blogs